unicode-org/message-format-wg/spec/registry.md

 > Implementations are encouraged to provide support for compound types or data structures
 > that provide additional semantic meaning to the formatting of number-like values.
 > For example, in ICU4J, the type `com.ibm.icu.util.Measure` can be used to communicate
-> a value that include a unit
+> a value that includes a unit
 > or the type `com.ibm.icu.util.CurrencyAmount` can be used to set the currency and related
 > options (such as the number of fraction digits).